Tuesday, December 16, 2025

 Pattern is by badstitchclub on Etsy.

 And I was in the mood, after being a gore whore, to stitch up a snowflake.
 I LOVE stitching snowflakes!
 I can't remember where I got this skullflake pattern.
-I stitched it on glittery aida with etoile floss, but the glitter, of course, doesn't show up very well :( BOOO.
-Oh well, I still think it's cute!
+I stitched it on glittery aida with etoile floss.
+The glitter in the floss rarely shows up in pics.

 This week will be a short week, since we are off on both Thursday and Friday for Thanksgiving.
 I will be decorating for Christmas but I'm sure to find more time for cross stitching and I also have a pattern I printed out on Stick N Stitch that I may get around to embroidering!